Skip to main content

 Who is liable for data privacy violations?

-Under current privacy law the firm or organization that is storing user data are responsible for data breaches and will pay any fines or damages that are the result of legal action.
+Under current privacy law, the firm or organization that is storing user data is responsible for data breaches and will pay any fines or damages that are the result of legal action.
 The actual data holder—an organization that provides cloud storage—is not usually legally implicated or held responsible in litigation.

 What are some examples of data privacy lawsuits?

-The majority of BIPA lawsuits are filed against employers who utilize biometric timekeeping systems with fingerprint or facial recognition scans, and collect the employee biometric data.
+The majority of BIPA lawsuits are filed against employers who utilize biometric timekeeping systems with fingerprint or facial recognition scans and collect employee biometric data.

 BNSF was found guilty of violating the privacy of 45,000 truck drivers, and plaintiffs were awarded $228 million.
-BNSF was found guilty of violating Illinois the Biometric Privacy Act (BIPA) after they were accused of using a fingerprint system that allowed drivers to access railyards for pickups and drop-offs, but did not obtain written consent.
+BNSF violated the Illinois BIPA after they were accused of using a fingerprint system that allowed drivers to access railyards for pickups and drop-offs but did not obtain written consent.

-Cyber criminals may have the potential to hack into Ring devices and home networks.
-The lawsuit aos brings to light the fact that Ring has shared users’ personal identifying information with third parties without first obtaining prior consent.
+Cybercriminals may have the potential to hack into Ring devices and home networks.
+The lawsuit also brings to light the fact that Ring has shared users’ personal identifying information with third parties without first obtaining prior consent.
 The complaint says the devices are not well-equipped to deal with potential hacks.

 Plaintiffs in the case want Ring to take additional security measures to protect the privacy of user accounts and installed devices, as well as stop sharing personal data without clear and informed consent.